 • Store any leftovers in a tightly-sealed airtight container in the refrigerator for up to 4 days.
 Or, place any leftovers in a freezer-safe container for up to 2 months.

-• If you can’t find a tri tip roast at a grocery store you should be able to buy one from a local butcher or you can substitute a rump roast or a beef round roast.
+• If you can’t find a tri tip roast at your local grocery store you should be able to buy a whole roast from a local butcher or you can substitute a rump roast or a beef round roast.

 • You can use any leftover shredded meat on top of rice, in tacos or burrito bowls, and for sandwiches.